 This course investigates group behavior and how group functions affect organizational effectiveness, emphasizing decision-making and conflict resolution.
 Students develop strategies for efficient and productive group management and determine which tasks are handled by groups or individuals.
+Credit Hours: 3

-Grant and Proposal Writing (Elective) Similar to BECE 303, this course focuses on grant and proposal writing covering the research and prospect identification process, foundation grants, government grants, and the relational process of grant approvals.
+Similar to BECE 303, this course focuses on grant and proposal writing covering the research and prospect identification process, foundation grants, government grants, and the relational process of grant approvals.
 Students learn how to write standard project proposals and follow up with funders after submitting a proposal, discovering what funders look for in nonprofits seeking grants and how to find potential funders.
+Credit Hours: 3

-Introduction to Business Law (Elective) This course provides an initial understanding of the methods and goals of law studies, offering an overview of the origin and development of American law.
+This course provides an initial understanding of the methods and goals of law studies, offering an overview of the origin and development of American law.
 It covers broad and specific legal topics using case studies, individual research, group discussion/debate, guest speakers, and mock trials to give students a better understanding of law and its real-life applications.
+Credit Hours: 3

-Studies in Innovation and Entrepreneurship (Elective) Similar to BECE 304, this course covers the principles and methods of idea generation and development, such as design thinking, systems thinking, and creativity.
+Similar to BECE 304, this course covers the principles and methods of idea generation and development, such as design thinking, systems thinking, and creativity.
 Students develop knowledge and skills to foster and manage an organization or group culture of innovation and entrepreneurship/intrapreneurship, gaining an understanding of business frameworks and models and how to communicate, finance, or market new ideas.

-Behavioral Economics and Decision Making (Elective) Similar to BECE 301, this course provides fundamental insight into how people think and how altering the decision-making context can impact their choices.
+Similar to BECE 301, this course provides fundamental insight into how people think and how altering the decision-making context can impact their choices.
 Students learn to design and rigorously test a "choice architecture" to help managers make better decisions, create greater value for customers, and improve business outcomes.

-Public Relations in Business and Entrepreneurship (Elective) Similar to BECE 305, this course teaches students to identify business opportunities, evaluate ideas, assess local economies, explore risks and rewards of entrepreneurship, leverage experiments to validate concepts, refine business strategies, make key financial decisions in the early stages of a startup, raise capital, and speak to investors.
+Similar to BECE 305, this course teaches students to identify business opportunities, evaluate ideas, assess local economies, explore risks and rewards of entrepreneurship, leverage experiments to validate concepts, refine business strategies, make key financial decisions in the early stages of a startup, raise capital, and speak to investors.